iPDB -- Optimizing Semantic SQL Queries: Conclusion

 \subsection{Performance on PCParts Dataset}

-Table~\ref{tab:demo_results2} compares the performance of \dbname{} and the state-of-the-art on the PCParts queries.
-The latency, number of LLM calls, number of total tokens used, and the F1 score of the produced results are reported.
-Values indicated as 'N/A' are the workloads that are not supported by that particular system or model.
-If the cell is marked 'Exception', the system fails to produce an output, resulting in a runtime exception. {BigQuery (B4) is omitted as it is not generalizable to third party models, e.g., OpenAI's o4-mini.} LOTUS supports semantic operations except for table generation (Q2).
-However, \dbname{} outperforms LOTUS by 10x lower latency (Q4) while using less tokens, less LLM calls, and producing higher quality output.
+Table~\ref{tab:experimental_results_all} (D1) compares the performance of \dbname{} and the state-of-the-art on the PCParts queries.
+The latency, number of LLM calls, monetary cost, and the F1 score of the produced results are reported.
+Values indicated as \fancyCellRed{n/a} are the workloads that are not supported by that particular system or model.
+If the cell is marked \fancycellYellowX{n/a}, the system consistently fails to produce an output, resulting in a runtime exception.
+Only the Gemini model results are reported for BigQuery (B3) as BigQuery does not use third party models.
+Additionally, the number of LLM calls made is not reported for BigQuery (B3) as it does not report this statistic.
+Each system supports semantic operations except for semantic relation (Q2).

+\dbname{} outperforms the baseline systems consistently with regards to latency, while using less or comparable tokens, less number of LLM calls, and with comparable quality.
 LOTUS relies solely on parallelism to achieve low latency.
 In contrast, \dbname{} attempts to fit the optimal number of tuples into a single LLM call, and executes these calls in parallel.
 Thus, LOTUS invokes an LLM call per tuple in the input relation.
-Additionally, it has to send system and formatting instructions with each call, resulting in a high total token count.
-EvaDB supports only semantic project (Q3) and semantic select (Q4) because it only supports scalar functions.
-EvaDB makes individual LLM calls for each tuple in the input relation, resulting in high latency and token usage.
-Similarly, Flock is capable of semantic project and semantic select with its scalar LLM inference functions.
-However, in contrast to LOTUS and EvaDB, Flock optimizes LLM inference by concatenating input tuple values into batched LLM calls, resulting in fewer tokens and calls.
-However, the returned results are not structured and are at times, hence, the lower F1 score.
-This technique only improves operator latency for relatively small tables.
-The operator fails if the input tuple exceeds the LLM model's input and context limitations.
-Google's BigQuery results are not reported as it does not support 3rd party models (OpenAI's o4-mini) through AI functions.
-In addition to intra-operator optimizations, \dbname{}'s logical optimizations reduce the number of LLM calls and the number of tokens sent.
+This technique improves operator latency for relatively small tables.
+Additionally, it has to send metadata and formatting instructions with each call, resulting in a high total token count.
+Flock optimizes LLM inference by concatenating input tuple values into batched LLM calls, resulting in fewer tokens and calls.
+However, Flock does not utilize logical optimizations and the returned results are not strictly structured, thus, resulting in higher latency and lower quality in some scenarios (e.g., Q3).
+BigQuery performs with comparable quality to \dbname{} and has lower cost for semantic select workloads.
+However, the join decomposition optimization of \dbname{} results in $4x$ improvement on semantic join (Q4). \dbname{'s} intra-operator and logical optimizations reduce the number of LLM calls and the number of tokens sent, resulting in low latency.